 Thank you for your letter of 26 July and its enclosure.
 It was kind of you to write expostulating with me directly about the difficulties at Helsinki.
 As I was not there, I find it hard to straighten out the conflicting reports that have come to me.
 The statement that you enclose [which she said in her letter was the speech which caused a great deal of disturbance] was a message from me.
 From all that I can gather I make out: that it was not this message but a later speech by Mr. Schoenman that caused the difficulty.
 At any rate, the final resolution adopted by the Congress seems to me admirable - but not the first that they adopted after the first meeting.
 It seems to me just possible that strong obstructionist methods were needed to make the change between the first and the final resolution possible.
-If so, I am glad that they were taken, though I am sorry that the Foundation has to bear the burden of the disapproval of some of the should think probably it could have been, but I was not there, I repeat, in the heat of conflicting points of view.
+If so, I am glad that they were taken, though I am sorry that the Foundation has to bear the burden of the disapproval of some of the delegates.
+As to whether the same end could have been achieved by another and more acceptable manner, I should think probably it could have been, but I was not there, I repeat, in the heat of conflicting points of view.

 From this reply, it may be understood how tangled, apparently prejudiced, and often mistaken the criticisms were.
-Those who upheld Ralph's action were hardly clearer.
+Those who upheld Palph's action were hardly clearer.
 What I made of it all at the time, the above letter indicates.
 Moreover, as I have said above, the resolution of which I approved was adopted by the Conference after, and not before Ralph's's uproar and was probably owing to it.